Centre vortex evidence for a second finite-temperature QCD transition: Vortex statistics

 Its inflection point occurs at the critical value $x = x_c$.
 We note that as Eq.~(\ref{eq:crossover_ansatz}) features four parameters, and there are only four temperatures in Fig.~\ref{fig:vortex_density_near_Tc} that conform to this description, the resulting fits are ``perfect".
 Nevertheless, we still believe it is interesting to see how close the inflection points land to $T_c$.
 The fits are overlaid in Fig.~\ref{fig:vortex_density_near_Tc}, along with vertical dashed lines corresponding to the inflection points; their precise values are provided in Table~\ref{tab:inflectionpoints}.

 The first error is the statistical uncertainty on the inflection points, while the second error for the ratios is the contribution from the \textsc{Fastsum} uncertainty on $T_c = 167(3)\,$MeV.
 It is reassuring that the inflection points obtained separately from the space-space and space-time vortex densities are in strong agreement with each other.
-In addition, the values of $T_1/T_c \simeq 0.98$ are certainly comparable to $1$, and impressively agree with $1$ within uncertainty.
+In addition, the values of $T_1/T_c \simeq 0.98$, where $T_1$ denotes the inflection point near $T_c$, are certainly comparable to $1$, and impressively agree with $1$ within uncertainty.
 The dominant source of error is provided by $T_c$ rather than the inflection points.
 Similarly, it can be seen that the inflection points $T_1$ in MeV are consistent with $T_c$ within statistical uncertainty.
-In this regard, one could even propose performing these fits to the vortex density as an alternative method of estimating the chiral transition point.
+In this regard, one could even propose performing these fits to the vortex density as an alternative method of estimating the chiral transition point. $T_1$ is therefore interpreted as an estimate of $T_c$.
 It will be interesting to consider a finer temperature resolution near $T_c$ to constrain the fits, and to investigate the approach to the continuum limit.

 Having performed this analysis, we now return to the vortex density over the full temperature range, Fig.~\ref{fig:ss_st}, and observe similar crossover behaviour in the vicinity of $T/T_c \approx 2$ near the proposed deconfinement transition point.
 Accordingly, we perform the fits of Eq.~(\ref{eq:crossover_ansatz}) to a range of temperatures around $T/T_c = 2$.
 We reproduce Fig.~\ref{fig:ss_st} with these fits displayed in Fig.~\ref{fig:vortex_density_fits}.